 I did not have leisurely walks in the woods to learn to identify plants and trees.

-In fact – most of this weekend, we stayed at a 5-star RV resort (the Mister and I were in a tent, a five minute walk away from the nearest toilet!), where we swam in a saline swimming pool and a gorgeous lake, lounged on manicured lawns under shady trees, and had the children entertained by a program director for a couple of hours each day.
+In fact – most of the weekend, we stayed at a 5-star RV resort (EJ and I were in a tent, a five minute walk away from the nearest toilet!), where we swam in a saline swimming pool and a gorgeous lake, lounged on manicured lawns under shady trees, and had the children entertained by a program director for a couple of hours each day.

 Those were the highlights of our weekend, as well as lengthy visits with my Mom who lived near the resort.